beginning of content

 Treatments for acute leukaemia

-There are a lot of new, effective treatments for leukaemia.
+There are several new, effective treatments for leukaemia.
 Treatments for acute leukaemia include:

 Treatments for chronic leukaemia